laksmaria/safekeep-frontend-interview/README.md

 # How do they work?
 The scaffolding is done for you.
 Simply run `yarn` in any of the directories to install the dependencies.
 Each application has a README with its requirements, you can use `yarn start` to start the local server.

-Some might require connection to external APIs, but all information will be provided in the inididual challenge readmes.
+Some might require connection to external APIs, but all information will be provided in the individual challenge readmes.